-ID Red List Item Status Reason & Risk Mitigation Servi ces & Conditions 1 Overhead &amp; buried services information (including PAS128 survey Types D, C, B &amp; A as appropriate).
-Assessment and confirmation of buried structures and unexploded ordnance (UXO).
-Select 2 Detailed design without consideration of: Ground condition information.
+ID Red List Item Status Reason & Risk Mitigation Overhead &amp; buried services information (including PAS128 survey Types D, C, B &amp; A as appropriate).
+Assessment and confirmation of buried structures and unexploded ordnance (UXO). - Now of the transfer for 2 Detailed design without consideration of: Ground condition information.
 Contaminated land information.
 Impacted structures surveys.
 Buried archaeology information.
 Protected and invasive species information.
 H&amp;S File and As-Built Drawings.
 Select 3 Detailed design on existing assets without an asbestos survey or on existing metalwork without a lead paint survey.
-Select Publi c Interface 4 Designs which do not consider the people-plant interface, for example: No segregation of pedestrians (including members of the public, EA Operatives etc) during construction or maintenance.
+Select Publ ic Interface 5 Designs which do not consider the people-plant interface, for example: No segregation of pedestrians (including members of the public, EA Operatives etc) during construction or maintenance.
 Insufficient space on the construction site for segregated traffic, for managing plant, materials and waste safety.
 Designs that require traffic cones to protect personnel from vehicles.
-Site access (construction or permanent) which imposes significant risk to the public, for example on corners, near bridges, junctions etc. Select 5 Designs prepared without attention to public risks during, and post-construction, or without a completed PSRA.
-Select Acce ss, Maintenance & Operation 6 Designs imposing Access/Egress arrangements requiring: Special controls in construction, operation or maintenance (e.g. use of fall arrest).
-Select
+Site access (construction or permanent) which imposes significant risk to the public, for example on corners, near bridges, junctions etc. Designs prepared without attention to public Select risks during, and post-construction, or without a completed PSRA.
+33.333 Acce ss, Maintenance & Operation 6 Designs imposing Access/Egress arrangements requiring: Special controls in construction, operation or maintenance (e.g. use of fall arrest).
+Access across hazardous areas (such as railways, busy roads, flood areas etc) for operation or maintenance.
+Select 7 Designs that require features to be built or maintained without making special provisions for access, i.e. Creation of a new confined space (or modification of an existing confined Select